Find Affordable College Courses

 Louisville, KY

-University of Louisville did quite well in this year’s ranking of the best schools for nursing students.
-It came in at #9 on the list.
-Located in the city of Louisville, UofL is a public college with a very large student population.
+With a ranking of #9, University of Louisville did quite well on this year’s best schools for nursing students.
+Located in the large city of Louisville, UofL is a public school with a fairly large student population.

 While working on their degree, nursing majors at UofL accumulate an average of around $25,656 in student debt.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $178.